-▲ = Fulfills a General Education Requirement This course provides a traditional introduction to the comparative analysis of political systems.
+This course provides a traditional introduction to the comparative analysis of political systems.
 It focuses on governmental institutions and processes.
 Case studies include the United Kingdom, France, Germany, and Russia, as well as non-Western states.
-Prerequisite(s): ENG 097, if required 3 lecture hours per week 3 credit hours

 GOV 207 - International Politics